Parliamentary.ai

 Description

-This bill asserts the sovereignty of the UK Parliament as its paramount legal authority.
+This bill seeks to establish the absolute sovereignty of the UK Parliament.
 Key aspects include:

-- Section 1: Reaffirmation of Sovereignty: Explicitly restates the supreme authority of the UK Parliament.
+• Reaffirmation of Parliamentary Sovereignty: The bill explicitly restates the supreme authority of the UK Parliament.

-- Section 2: Restrictions on Legal Instruments: Ministers are prohibited from creating or implementing legal instruments inconsistent with the bill or expanding EU functions in the UK without a public referendum.
+• Restriction on Legal Instruments: Ministers are prohibited from creating or enforcing legal instruments inconsistent with the bill or expanding EU powers affecting the UK without a national referendum.

-- Section 3: Judicial Notice: Courts must interpret all laws in line with this bill, overriding conflicting elements in the European Communities Act 1972, international law, and prior Acts of Parliament (unless those Acts explicitly state otherwise and include a referendum clause).
+• Judicial Interpretation: Courts must interpret the bill as having precedence over the European Communities Act 1972, international law, and all previous Acts of Parliament unless those Acts explicitly state otherwise and include a referendum clause.

 Government Spending